NishanthVukkusila/Operation-Analytics-and-Investigating-Metric-Spike/Readme.md

 Your task: Calculate the number of jobs reviewed per hour per day for November 2020?

-B.Throughput: It is the no. of events happening per second.
+B. Throughput: It is the no. of events happening per second.

 Your task: Let’s say the above metric is called throughput.
 Calculate 7 day rolling average of throughput?
 For throughput, do you prefer daily metric or 7-day rolling and why?

-C.Percentage share of each language: Share of each language for different contents.
+C. Percentage share of each language: Share of each language for different contents.

 Your task: Calculate the percentage share of each language in the last 30 days?

-D.Duplicate rows: Rows that have the same value present in them.
+D. Duplicate rows: Rows that have the same value present in them.

 Your task: Let’s say you see some duplicate rows in the data.
 How will you display duplicates from the table?